pascalverlinden/hello-doug/README.md

 From the project root directory:

 #### Checklist
 - Ensure the chain container's IP address is set correctly in `config/settings.toml`.
-To do so, run `eris chains inspect hello-chain` and use the `IPAddress` value in the settings.toml file for the `host` setting.
+To do so, run `monax chains inspect hello-chain` and use the `IPAddress` value in the settings.toml file for the `host` setting.
 - If your chain is using a host port other than `1337` (which is mapped to port 1337 of the chain container), please adjust the _chain.port_ setting in `config/settings.toml` accordingly.
 (Hint: Use `monax chains ports hello-chain` to see used ports for hello-chain)

 #### Run Node App